 - A directory containing LISA+ control units files (exported from LISA+ to Vissim)

-The configuration file is basically composed of the mandatory elements
+another.
+The configuration file is basically composed of the mandatory

 <simulation> <input> <lisa>lisaDirectory</lisa> </input> <controlUnits> <controlUnit lisa="z1_fg1" sumo="gneJ1" > <signalGroups> <signalGroup lisa="K1" sumo="0" /> <signalGroup lisa="K2" sumo="1" /> <signalGroup lisa="K3" sumo="2" /> <signalGroup lisa="K4" sumo="3" /> </signalGroups> <detectors> <detector lisa="D1" sumo="myLoop1" /> </detectors> </controlUnit> <controlUnit lisa="z1_fg2" sumo="gneJ2" > <signalGroups> <signalGroup lisa="K1" sumo="0,1,2" /> <signalGroup lisa="K2" sumo="3,4" /> <signalGroup lisa="K3" sumo="5,6,7"/> <signalGroup lisa="K4" sumo="8" main="K3" /> </signalGroups> </controlUnit> </controlUnits> </simulation>

 The configuration file shown above declares the following:

 - The LISA+ control unit files are in the directory

 - the first control unit...

 - matches the LISA+'s control unit z1_fg1 with gneJ1 in SUMO.